 Bethlehem College and Seminary is a non-residential campus and therefore does not have dormitories.
-Instead, many students live in the surrounding Minneapolis neighborhoods, often in housing owned and leased by friends of Bethlehem Baptist Church and Bethlehem College and Seminary.
-Bethlehem College and Seminary aims to provide affordable and safe housing options for students, but ultimately cannot guarantee housing.
-The housing coordinator will intentionally assist single college freshmen and transfers, as they are encouraged to live with classmates during their first year at Bethlehem College and Seminary.
-Married college students, seminarians, and students in the evening programs may receive referrals and some assistance, but are ultimately responsible for their own housing arrangements.
+Instead, many students live in the surrounding Minneapolis neighborhoods, often in houses owned and leased by friends of Bethlehem Baptist Church and Bethlehem College and Seminary.
+Bethlehem College and Seminary aims to provide affordable and safe housing options for students, but we ultimately cannot guarantee housing.
+The Housing Coordinator will intentionally assist single college freshmen and transfers, as they are encouraged to live with classmates during their first year at Bethlehem College and Seminary.
+Married college students, seminarians, and students in the evening programs may receive referrals and some assistance, but they are ultimately responsible for their own housing arrangements.

-All information below pertains specifically to students at the 4052 House and 4-plex residences.
+All information below pertains specifically to students at the 4-Plex, 4052 House, and Orfield residences.
 Students at other residences should check their lease for all necessary policies and rules and communicate any concerns or questions directly with their landlord.